 Radiology (x-rays) allows us to see inside the body of your pet, identifying problems with parts of the body such as the lungs, heart, bones, oral cavity, and abdominal cavity.
 We can use this tool to identify fractures, growths, obstructions, foreign bodies, and more.
 Digital x-ray systems allow us to pull up images on a computer screen immediately, enabling us to diagnose the problem and discuss it with you right away.
 Digital Radiology is fast becoming the norm in veterinary practice, as with its maximized accuracy and detail, and instantaneous digital transferability, radiographs can be shared with specialists including Board Certified Radiologists to get quick support and advice regarding your pets needs.

 We perform a variety of diagnostic tests for our patients, and can process and analyze many of these test results right in our facility.
-Our in-house laboratory provides basic testing, such as fecal, blood glucose, blood chemistries, urine, ear cytology, feline Leukemia virus and FIV testing in cats, and gram stains, as well as specialized tests for senior pets.
+Our in-house laboratory provides advanced testing, such as fecal, blood glucose, blood chemistries, urine, ear cytology, feline Leukemia virus and FIV testing in cats, and gram stains, as well as specialized tests for senior pets.
 We have specialized instruments and diagnostic capabilities that allow us to have results quickly and efficiently.
-More commonly, we utilize the largest North American lab, IDEXX here in Toronto, for an multitude of state-of-the-art diagnostics.
+Commonly, we utilize the largest North American lab, IDEXX here in Toronto, for a multitude of state-of-the-art diagnostics.
 The turn-around time is usually only 24 hours.

 Oral and Otic Video Endoscopy